bbjubjub2494/httpshare/subrepos/colorama/README.rst

 License
 =======

-Copyright Jonathan Hartley 2013.
+Copyright Jonathan Hartley & Arnon Yaari, 2013.
 BSD 3-Clause license; see LICENSE file.

 Dependencies
 ============

 None, other than Python.
-Tested on Python 2.7, 3.4, 3.5 and 3.6.
+Tested on Python 2.7, 3.5, 3.6, 3.7 and 3.8.

 Usage
 =====